Hand-lettered sign with the words 'CONSEQUENCES' in white on a black background, decorated with small wheat stalk graphics.

 What is it?

-A playful, collaborative drawing game where you and others each draw part of a mysterious creature – without seeing what the others have drawn.
+A playful, collaborative game where you and others each draw part of a mysterious creature – without seeing what the others have drawn.
 Just like in the giant version of the game.
 Together, you’ll create beings rooted in imagination, the land and waterways, revealed only at the end.

 Inspired by Radical Ritual’s mission to reconnect us to the wild and to one another, this is a small ritual you can do at home with friends, family, or neighbours – gathered around a table or spread out on a picnic blanket.